 If additional time off is requested and approved, it may be charged to vacation leave, personal leave, compensatory time or leave without pay.

-Full-time employees of the District are eligible for military leave under certain terms and conditions.
+Full-time employees of Lone Star College are eligible for military leave under certain terms and conditions.

 Sabbatical leaves are authorized for the primary purpose of increasing the value of the recipient's contribution to the college district by providing the individual a significant opportunity for professional growth.
 Sabbatical leaves are not to be viewed as deferred compensation nor are they to be anticipated simply on the basis of longevity with the college district.
 The Sabbatical Proposal Outline and Leave Request document provides further information regarding this program.